Strictly Come Dancing professional Katya Jones has shared the latest on the show.

 The BBC One series is set to return in the autumn but is facing challenges in the new era of travel restrictions and social distancing.

 So far a number of TV shows have been shortened, postponed or cancelled completely.

-Meanwhile, Katya revealed how she had spent lockdown supporting the NHS and hasn't danced "at all".
+Meanwhile, Katya recently revealed how she had spent lockdown supporting the NHS and hasn't danced "at all".

 "It was one of the patients.
 An elderly couple needed their medicine picking up from the pharmacy and taking to them and I was buzzing!”

 She added: “Do you know what’s really funny?
 The one thing I haven’t done at all during the lockdown is dancing!
 I swear, I did one class, I led one class, and that’s it.
 I’ve not danced at all!”